Hanne Darboven. Am Burgberg

 Julia Gaisbacher

-Historical images from the Weikendorf archive, extensive conversations and extensive walks through the community form the starting point for the question of how the various changes can be captured in the form of snapshots.
-Gaisbacher's photographs for Weikendorf are a successful mixture of documentation and a very specific artistic view, which, as framed moments, tell us a lot about temporality and change.
+Gaisbacher's photographs from Weikendorf are a mixture of documentation and a particular artistic view, which, as framed moments, tell a lot about temporality and change.

 Please find images from the exhibition opening here